 In the passage above (vs. 22) it says, "Don’t be anxious or troubled about your life, as to what you will eat; or about your body, as to what you will wear.
 Observe and consider the birds."
 It goes in to tell us, in simple terms, to not worry.
 The God that watches so closely over each common sparrow cares so much more about us, and will surely provide for our needs.
 That may be easier said than done, because worry seems to flood us at times.
 The only thing that can replace worry is trust, and placing that trust in God, who loves us and watches over every detail of our lives.
 Worry and trust cannot live in the same place at the same time, you have to choose one or the other.
-The one you spend time with will grow.
+The one you choose to spend time with will grow.

 In all my years of bird watching, I have yet to see a sparrow sitting on a tree limb having a nervous breakdown.
 Sparrows don't give a moment's thought to what they will eat tomorrow, and they really don't have to, as God, Himself, will provide for them.
 They trust Him and rely on Him to take care of their every need.
 He causes grasses and seeds to grow for an ample food supply, and will place a thought in someone's head that will cause them to throw their old bread out the back door or fill up a bird feeder.
 We are much more important to God than a common sparrow, so how much more so will He provide for us?